HoiJean/djangoforbeginners-book/manuscript/ch3.md

     template_name = 'home.html'
 ~~~~~~~~

-Note that we've capitalized our view now since it's a Python class.
-The `TemplateView` already contains all the logic needed to display our template, we just need to specify its name.
+Note that we've capitalized our view since it's now a Python class.
+Classes, unlike functions, should always be capitalized.
+The `TemplateView` already contains all the logic needed to display our template, we just need to specify the template's name.

 ## URLs